gruntjs-updater/grunt-archive-diff/README.md

 # grunt-archive-diff

-> The best Grunt plugin ever.
+> A Grunt plugin to export a git diff archive.
+  Differences are calculated between the last two tags.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`